clockcoinG1/whopo/README.md

 - `CODE_EXTRACTOR_DIR`: The root directory of the codebase you want to summarize.
 - `OAI_CD3_KEY`: The OpenAI API key for the Code-Davinci-003 model.
 - `OPENAI_API_KEY`: The OpenAI API key for the GPT-3 API.
-- `MAX_TOKEN_COUNT`: The maximum number of tokens to use when summarizing code.
+- `MAX_TOKEN_MAX_SUMMARY`: The maximum number of tokens to use when summarizing code.
-- `TOKEN_COUNT`: The number of tokens to use when summarizing code.
+- `TOKEN_MAX_SUMMARY`: The number of tokens to use when summarizing code.

 You can set these environment variables in a `.env` file in the root directory of the project.